cozy-elixir/cozy_telemetry/README.md

 # CozyTelemetry

-> Provides a modular approach to using [beam-telemetry](https://github.com/beam-telemetry) packages.
+> Provides a modular approach for using [beam-telemetry](https://github.com/beam-telemetry) packages.

 ## Installation